 There’s more than just one British breakfast tea, as England and Scotland's breakfast teas are different.

-English breakfast tea was originally black tea from China, but now is also made from Ceylon tea, which gives it a rich, full-bodied flavor.
-Scottish breakfast tea is stronger as it’s made taking the soft water in Scotland into account.
-Scottish breakfast tea is usually a blend of teas from China, Ceylon, Assam, and sometimes Africa and Indonesia.
+English breakfast tea was originally black tea from China but now is also made from Ceylon tea, which gives it a rich, full-bodied flavor.
+Scottish breakfast tea is stronger and usually a blend of teas from China, Ceylon, Assam, and sometimes Africa and Indonesia.

 Coming behind the UK as the 4th biggest tea-drinking nation in the world is Iran.
 People in Iran drink 1.50kg/3.3lbs of tea per year.

 Iran has been drinking tea since long before Europe has, having begun drinking it as early as the sixteenth century.
 However, the Persian’s originally drank tea for its medicinal properties rather than for its taste.

 Generally, milk is not added to Iranian tea, but it can still be modified to suit individual tastes.
 It’s sweetened with sugar cubes which are known as Ghand, or rock candy which is called Nabat.
 Persian tea can also be diluted with boiling water.

 Tea is drunk all day long in Iran, and the water is literally boiling and ready to make a cup all day.
 Traditional Persian tea is served in a samovar.
 Samovar means “self-boiler” and keeps water hot due to a fuel-filled pipe in the middle that heats the water.
 It’s usually made from copper, brass, silver or gold, and is still in use in many places in Iran, Russia, and central Asia.